shacharm2/CarND-Advanced-Lane-Lines/README.md

     class MaskPipeline(object):

-* with a rectified trapezoid
+* with a rectified trapezoid - cutting off 1/3 of the top window